Nickhunt2243/lambda-calculus-interpreter/README.md

 ```

 In the current type system, id is assigned a single type at its binding site.
 The first use id true pins
 'a = bool, which causes id 5 to fail unification.
-Let-polymorphism generalizes the type at let bindings —
+Let-polymorphism generalizes the type at let bindings,
-each use of id gets a fresh instantiation of 'a -> 'a — making the expression well-typed.
+each use of id gets a fresh instantiation of 'a -> 'a, making the expression well-typed.
 This is the
 missing piece between the current constraint-based system and full Algorithm W.

 **Pattern matching**